 - also known as complementary feeding, i.e. when the baby is fed both breast milk and formula.

-No one type of breastfeeding is better than another.
 In general, each woman chooses how to feed her baby, although it is advisable to consult with medical specialists or breastfeeding support groups.

 - Prevents bacterial and viral infections by providing antibodies to the mother and helps develop the baby's immune system.